eurostat/JGiscoTools/src/site/gridmaker/README.md

 # Grid maker

-This instruction creates a 10m resolution grid over 1km² starting at point (0,0):
+To create a 10m resolution grid over 1km² starting at point (0,0):

 ```java